-For if from this point on we are no longer to concern ourselves except with these noises, as some analysts pride themselves on doing, it must be admitted that we will not have put ourselves in the most propitious set of conditions to decipher their sense.
-Without first racking our brains to comprehend [such a sign from the subject, something quite unnecessary for a signifier], how is one supposed to translate what is not of itself Language?
-Led in this way to appeal to the subject, 162 since it is after all to his account that we have to disburse this understanding, we shall implicate him in a wager along with us, a wager that we have properly understood [his sign] and then wait until a return makes winners out of both of us.
-As a result, in continuing to perform this shuttling back and forth, he will learn very simply to beat time himself, a form of suggestion worth as much as any other-in other words, a form of suggestion in which, as in every other form of suggestion, one does not know who is keeping the score.
-The procedure is recognized as being sound enough when it is a question of being six feet under. kk,163
+For if we are to concern ourselves from now on with nothing but these sounds, as some analysts pride themselves on doing, it must be admitted that we have not placed ourselves in the most favourable conditions to decipher their meaning.
+Without first racking our brains to understand this meaning, how can one translate what is not of itself language?
+Led in this way to appeal to the subject, since it is after all to his account that we must transfer this understanding, we shall implicate him with us in the wager, a wager that we understand him and then wait until a return makes us both winners.
+As a result, in continuing to perform this shuttling back and forth, he will learn quite simply to set the pace himself, a form of suggestion that is no worse than any other - in other words, a form of suggestion in which, as in every other form of suggestion, one does not know who is keeping the score.
+The procedure is recognized as being sound enough when it is a question of being six feet under.94

-Halfway to this extreme the question arises: Does psychoanalysis remain a dialectical relation in which the nonaction of the analyst guides the subject's discourse towards the bringing to realization of his Truth, or is it to be reduced to a phantasmatic relation where "two abysses brush against each other" without touching, while the whole gamut of Imaginary regressions is exhausted-like a sort of "bundling" n pushed to its extreme limits as a psychological experience?
+Half-way to this extreme the question arises: does psychoanalysis remain a dialectical relation in which the non-action of the analyst guides the subject's discourse towards the realization of his truth, or is it to be reduced to a phantasmatic relation in which 'two abysses brush against each other' without touching, while the whole gamut of imaginary regressions is exhausted - like a sort of 'bundling'95 pushed to its extreme limits as a psychological experience?

-In actual fact, this illusion which impels us to seek the reality of the subject beyond the Language barrier is the same as that by which the subject believes that his Truth is already given in us and that we know it in advance; and it is moreover as a result of this that he is wide open to our objectifying intervention.
+In fact, this illusion that impels us to seek the reality of the subject beyond the language barrier is the same as that by which the subject believes that his truth is already given in us and that we know it in advance; and it is moreover as a result of this that he is wide open to our objectifying intervention.

-But for his part, no doubt, he does not have to answer for this subjective error which, whether it is avowed or not in his discourse, is immanent in the fact that he has entered analysis and that he has already concluded the original pact involved in it.
-And the fact that we find in the subjectivity of this moment the reason for what can be called the constituting effects of transference-insofar as they are distinguished by an index of reality from the constituted effects which succeed them -is all the more ground for not neglecting this subjectivity.mm kk Two paragraphs rewritten (1966).
+But for his part, no doubt, he does not have to answer for this subjective error which, whether it is avowed or not in his discourse, is immanent in the fact that he has entered analysis, and that he has already concluded the original pact involved in it.
+And the fact that we find in the subjectivity of this moment the reason for what can be called the constituting effects of the transference - in so far as they are distinguished by an index of reality from the constituted effects that succeed them - is all the more ground for not neglecting this subjectivity.
+96